teklakeresztesi/teklakeresztesi.github.io/_posts/2025-03-27-sealed-classes.markdown

 date:   2025-03-27 19:06:13 +0200
 categories: flutter
 ---
 I recently interviewed for a Senior Flutter Developer position and at the live code review session I was asked about sealed classes and I gave a wrong answer.
-So I looked into the topic in a more detail.
+So I looked into the topic in more detail.

 <br/><br/>
 # What Are Sealed Classes?